-Concordia’s Enduring Questions & Ideas (Q&I) general education curriculum is the foundation for all academic work at Concordia University.
-Composed of core and distribution courses in the liberal arts, General Education provides the essential knowledge an educated person is expected to possess, and the habits of mind needed to master this knowledge and use it well in every arena of life.
-Through this broad intellectual experience students pursue the General Education learning outcomes that Concordia faculty have identified as crucial for achieving excellence in academics and in one’s vocations in society and the church as “wise, honorable, and cultivated citizens.”
+Concordia’s Enduring Questions & Ideas (Q&I) general education curriculum is the foundation for all academic work at the university.
+Composed of Core and Exploration courses, Q&I provides the essential knowledge an educated person should possess and the intellectual habits and skills necessary to use it well in every area of life.
+Through this broad intellectual experience, students pursue the general education learning outcomes that Concordia faculty have identified as crucial for achieving excellence in academics and being prepared to serve society and the church as “wise, honorable, and cultivated citizens.”